hansraj316/Projects/InterviewAgent/docs/project-plan.md

 - Monitor progress and track success rates in real-time
 - Receive email notifications throughout the process

-The system provides enterprise-grade automation with proper error handling, rate limiting, and comprehensive monitoring.
+**IMPORTANT**: While all features are functional, the system requires security hardening and architecture improvements before production deployment as identified in the comprehensive code review.